pavelkirilichev/pavelkirilichev/README.md

 </a>
 <br />
 <br />
-I'm full-stack developer and a freelance software engineer!
+I'm full-stack developer and a freelance software engineer!👨‍💻
 <br />
 <br />
 My passion for programming has been born since high school.
 I got into a class where they taught coding and I was the worst there, so I wanted to understand what is in this programming that is beyond my control.
 From that day on, I discovered a new world, developing complex algorithms and cool interfaces